wduquette/advent/README.md

 * Reconsider crate module layout, given "pub" rule:
     *   A submodule can see everything in its parent modules, but only "pub" things from any other module.
-* Ponder how to define custom commands:
-    *   E.g., "wash hands".
-    *   The custom command must define:
-        *   A command pattern.
-The custom command is triggered when the user enters a command that matches the pattern.
-        *   A command hook.
-            *   It receives the WorldQuery struct and the command pattern.
-            *   It returns Result<Script,String>.
-        *   Alternatively,
-            *   Pass in an empty mutable script, for convenience.
-            *   Return Result<(),String>.
-        *   When triggered, the command pattern is passed to the hook.
-            *   Any resulting script is executed.
-            *   Any resulting error is printed.
 *   Let rules use script hooks:
     *   Add methods to Script struct that add specific actions to the script.
 The RuleBuilder will call these directly.